Lumi-supercomputer/Getting_Started_with_AI_workshop/02_Using_the_LUMI_web_interface/README.md

         - Use the built-in file explorer, or
         - Use a login node shell.
    3. Clone the exercise repository to your scratch folder `/scratch/project_465001063/<username>`.
 You can either
-        - Clone directly from github using a login node shell, or
+        - use a login node shell, or
-        - Copy the `/scratch/project_465001063/Getting_Started_with_AI_workshop` via a login node shell or the build-in file explorer.
+        - start a Jupyter lab job and use the Jupyter lab UI for cloning Git repositories (check [this blog post](https://blog.reviewnb.com/jupyterlab-git-extension/) for a visual guide for how it works).
+See point 2.1 below for instructions on how to start the job from the LUMI web interface.
    4. Get familiar with the exercise repository layout.

-2. Start a an interactive Jupyter notebook job and run inference with GPT-neo.
+2. Start a an interactive Jupyter lab job and run inference with GPT-neo.

-    In this exercise you will learn how to reserve resources for and start an interactive job via the LUMI web interface via starting a Jupyter notebook.
+    In this exercise you will learn how to reserve resources for and start an interactive job to run a Jupyter notebook via the LUMI web interface.
 The notebook itself introduces you to our running example of finetuning a language model using PyTorch and the training libraries provided by Huggingface.
 In this exercise you will not do any training, but familiarise yourself a bit with the software and the base model.

     1. Start an interactive Jupyter session: Open the Jupyter app in the LUMI webinterface and set the following settings before pressing `Launch`
         - Project: `project_465001063`
+        - Reservation: Use the course reservation (there should only be one option)
         - Partition: `dev-g` or `small-g`
         - Number of CPU cores: `7`
         - Memory (GB): `8`
+        - Time: `0:30:00`
         - Working directory: `/scratch/project_465001063/`
         - Python: `pytorch (Via CSC stack, limited support available)`
         - Virtual environment path: leave empty